 I have visited places like Ranganatittu, Karanji Lake to satisfy my soul.
 Recently I got lucky to get a chance to visit Kokkare Bellur.
 I was very much excited to visit the place and meet kokkare clanor painted storks and pelicans.

-ABOUT KOKKARE BELLUR BIRD SANCTUARY
+KOKKARE BELLUR BIRD SANCTUARY

 Painted storks, pelicans, Ibis, and Heron are some of the species of birds that come to Kokkare Bellur every year.
 They come in large numbers and nestle in a limited area around the town.
 River Cauvery flowing close by provides feed for the birds.

 Painted storks are big in size, white-colored with light pink bordered feathers are basically the residents of wetlands around the Himalayas.
-They migrate to lay youngs and stay till the young ones can fly.
+They migrate to lay eggs and stay till the young ones can fly.
 They prefer freshwater bodies and pick particular trees.

 Pelicans are smaller in size compared to painted storks, come in flocks, and live comfortably with storks.
 Along with these two major visitors, one can sight ibis and herons also.